Top 9 common mistakes on Instagram

 Whether you decided to post 3 times a day, once a day, every other day or once a week, the main thing is to be consistent in that.

-I see so many accounts who do not seem to have any rhyme or reason when it comes to posting on Instagram.
+I see so many accounts that do not seem to have any rhyme or reason when it comes to posting on Instagram.

 They will go days, sometimes weeks without posting.
 Then suddenly they will drop 5 posts in an hour (more on that below).